QualiSystemsLab/Setup-Teardown-Hooks/README.md

 The implementation is in the form:

-    One function 'f' that calls all hooks in a particular phase do
+    One function 'f' that calls all hooks in the reservation matching a particular pattern do
             scan the reservation for all hook functions that exist run all uncalled hooks in parallel threads with ExecuteCommand join all threads
             # some hooks may have added items to the reservation that have more hooks
         until no uncalled hooks were found
-    Multiple registrations of 'f' with different hook names
+    Multiple registrations of 'f' with different hook name patterns, e.g. 'orch_hook_pre_setup'

 Note that in the orchestration script documentation, the second argument of a registered handler function is usually a list of components.
 It is actually treated by the system as an arbitrary opaque object.